bangadang/stackIT/FS25/Dataengineering.md

 	- Contain descriptive attributes (context) related to facts.
 	- Help to slice and dice the data.
 	- Example:
-		- Time dimension: dayy, month,
+		- Time dimension: day, month, quarter, year
+		- Product dimension: product name, category brand
+		- Location dimension: store, region country
+- **Measures**
+	- Numeric values in the fact table, used for analysis (e.g., sum of sales, average revenue).

 ### Data warehouse
 - A data model/centralized system is designed with the needs of analysis in mind.
 Since the goal is to gain some knowledge for future (business) decisions through: